Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 | 13-17 | "Not bad." |
 | 20 | *Whistles.* "Nice." |

+If the price is 10 or less, Tallis will try to convince Felter to increase it by 5 GP.
+He'll need to succeed a DC 12 Charisma (Persuasion) check.

 # Appendix A

 {% include monster_details.html index="giant-rat" %}